Mona Weissmark: A groundbreaking social experiment

 At Harvard, Weissmark also developed a deep-seated interest in the psychology of justice, which eventually dominated her research activities.
 Over the past 15 years, her work has focussed on the relational impact of injustice.
 Both her parents were Holocaust survivors and apart from them, her entire family was killed by the Nazis.
 That legacy has indelibly marked her own life experience and professional choices.

-Weissmark hypothesized that, while legal systems offer some forms of redress to the victims of injustice, they rarely address the emotional pain.
+Weissmark hypothesized that although legal systems offer some forms of redress to the victims of injustice, they rarely address the emotional pain.
 Left unresolved, the pain and sense of injustice are then passed along to the next generation, leading to entrenched group tension and conflict.
 She also speculated that children of victims and children of perpetrators have a lot in common.

 To test these hypotheses, Weissmark pioneered a unique social experiment.
 In 1992 at Harvard University, she brought together children of Holocaust survivors and children of Nazis.
 The following year, she replicated the meeting in Germany.
 Then in 1995, in Chicago, she brought descendants of African American slaves face-to-face with descendants of slave owners.

 The purpose of bringing two such disparate sides together was "not to forget or forgive the past, but create a new future," Weissmark said.
 The findings from the meetings showed that the cycle of hatred could be transformed if both parties were willing to put aside the notion they were the most aggrieved and were prepared to see the other side.